 In this case you have to select the entire paragraph and insert it as you would any other caption.
-This example the caption was longer than the maximum word count for the Insert Caption option so it was also necessary to copy and paste the missing text after inserting and modifying the caption.
+This example had a longer than standard caption, so it was also necessary to copy and paste the missing text after inserting and modifying the caption.